 Many types of flooring are simple to fit.
 As long as the underlying sub-floor is solid and level, anyone with reasonable DIY skills should be able to lay ceramic tile, wood or laminate flooring.
 The tricky bits involve cutting around fireplaces or doorways, but with the right tools, this job is a lot easier.
 However, unless you are confident your skills are up to scratch, it is better to engage the services of a professional to install your new flooring, especially if you have paid a fortune for a solid wood floor.

 Time to Visit the Flooring Store

-Once you have made a decision to replace your old flooring with a new product, it is worth paying a visit to your local flooring store.
+Once you have decided to replace your old flooring with a new product, it is worth paying a visit to your local flooring store.
 Viewing different products up close will help you decide which flooring is right for your home.
 It is not always easy to work out whether a particular type of flooring is a good choice when you buy online, so it is helpful to see different products in the flesh.
 Once you have made your choice, go online and do a price check to see if it is available cheaper elsewhere.
 If it is, place an order.

 If you have decided to invest in new flooring, buy the best quality product you can afford.
-Flooring is one area where you really do get what you pay for, as the better the quality, the more hardwearing your new floor will be.
+Flooring is one area where you do get what you pay for, as the better the quality, the more hardwearing your new floor will be.

 - Garden / Landscaping / Patio — 260

 - Floors / Tile / Hardwood — 114